gohugoio/hugoDocs/content/en/getting-started/configuration.md

 For a website in a single language, define the `[[cascade]]` in [Content](/content-management/front-matter#front-matter-cascade).
 For a multilingual website, define the `[[cascade]]` in [Site Config](../../getting-started/configuration/#cascade).

-**Do not mix these strategies**, as it will likely introduce errors and bugs.
+**Do not mix these strategies** to remain consistent and prevent unexpected behaviour.
 {{% /note %}}